A Trail for Everyone, No Matter Their Abilities

 - Top speed 15 mph

-- Devices powered by internal combustion engines are not permitted on the Montour Trail, except for official maintenance, police and emergency vehicles.
+Motorized devices are not permitted on the Montour Trail, except for official maintenance, e-bikes,and police and emergency vehicles.

 Since most of the Trail’s surface is hard-packed crushed limestone — which is not always perfectly smooth — the best location for wheelchair use is the Peters Township paved section called Arrowhead Trail.
 The Trail here is asphalt surface from Route 19 near Valley Brook Road on the west end through Peterswood Park and past the Montour Trail/Bethel Park junction to Brush Run Road.
 There are a number of handicapped-parking access areas on that 4-mile section: